Skip to main content

 • Diarrhea

-Of these, anosmia — loss of smell — is one of the strongest signs that you might have COVID-19.
+Of these, anosmia — loss of smell — is one of the strongest signs that you might have COVID.

-If you have shortness of breath that is new or worse, and you feel breathless with small amounts of activity, then you need to seek medical attention.
-This was true before COVID-19, and it’s still true now.
+If you have shortness of breath that’s new or worse, and you feel breathless with small amounts of activity, then you need to seek medical attention.
+This was true before COVID, and it’s still true now.

-If you have any of the following, you should seek immediate emergency medical attention:
+And, if you have any of the following symptoms, you should seek emergency medical care immediately:

 • Tightness or pain around your chest that doesn’t go away